-A series of important road projects have been delivered successfully under the country’s current national transport development programme.
+A series of important road projects have been delivered successfully under Colombia’s current national transport development programme.
 These new links include both tunnel and bridge construction projects.

 But Spanish firm Comsa Industrial has now completed the last portion of work on the tunnel that had remained, for the electro-mechanical and ITS systems.
 Comsa’s contract included the design, supply, installation and commissioning of systems for fire detection, radio communications, lighting and ventilation.